dc9865/ccna-labs/RapidSTP/README.md

-# Day 22 - Rapid Spanning Tree Protocol (RSTP) Lab
+# Lab 22 - Rapid Spanning Tree Protocol (RSTP) Lab

 ## Overview
 This lab examines Rapid Spanning Tree Protocol (RSTP) behavior in a multi-switch topology.
 The root bridge is identified, port roles and states are analyzed, and RSTP link types are manually configured.